 Flexible scheduling.
 Rewarding careers.
 Nurses are the heartbeat of a hospital, and we do our best to keep our nurses??? hearts beating happily and well.
 Part of this is the breadth of career options for nurses at Banner Health.
 Apply today.

 As an ICU SWAT RN (Specialized Workforce and Transport), you will be a vital part of our team!
 You will be an important resource for the entire hospital by responding to all emergency calls, Rapid Responses, Code Blue, serving as a clinical expert, responding to higher level of care evaluation and transport, assisting with difficult nursing skills and procedures, and supporting the clinical needs of our various departments.

-This is a part-time (24hr) night shift position, with rotating weekends.
+This is a full-time (36hr) night shift position, with rotating weekends.
 You will also have the opportunity utilize our self-scheduling tool for shift and weekend coverage.
 Enjoy an 18%-night shift differential and a flat rate $3/hour weekend shift differential.
-SWAT RN's also receive $2/hr. float pay, in addition to their hourly rate!
+SWAT RN's also receive $2/hr float pay, in addition to their hourly rate!

 If you are a New Graduate Nurse with less than 12 months of experience, please visit the main job search page and under the Job Type filter, select New Nurse Experience.

 $10,000 Sign-On Bonus Available for Qualifying Candidates!!!